Categories

 If you are traveling to Japan via Nagoya, where would you go?
 If you’re feeling overwhelmed with all the options, then I hope this 9 days in Japan itinerary will help you plan your trip.
 This guide focuses on Shirakawa-go, Tokyo, Osaka, Kyoto, Nara and Nagoya, and can be extended to Hiroshima, Himeji and Kobe for those with extra time.

-Note: I followed this itinerary before, so I can attest that the sequence of activities and destinations is really doable, especially if you have a 7-day JR Pass.
+Note: I used this 9 days in Japan itinerary before, so I can attest that the sequence of activities and destinations is really doable, especially if you have a 7-day JR Pass.
 The expense breakdown at the end of this post is accurate as I have a travel expense tracker.

 How to get a Japan Tourist Visa